Marsupial mole: Fossil record

-Notoryctids are represented by early Miocene fossils of Naraboryctes from Riversleigh in Queensland, Australia, which document the mosaic acquisition of dental and skeletal features of the living Notoryctes from a more surface-dwelling ancestor.
+Notoryctids are represented by early Miocene fossils of Naraboryctes from Riversleigh in Queensland, Australia, which show the mosaic acquisition of dental and skeletal features of the living Notoryctes from a more surface-dwelling ancestor.

 The notoryctid fossil record demonstrates that the primary cusp of the molars is the metacone, distinct from the paracone characteristic of zalambdodont tenrecs, golden moles, and Solenodon.
-Regarding the number of teeth in each dental quadrant (or dental formula) Archer et al. (2011) reported that "the dental formula for species of Notoryctes is controversial because of considerable polymorphism in tooth number, both between specimens and within the same specimen."
-Nonetheless, reflecting the consensus of older studies, Archer et al. (2011) report the presence of four molars (typical for marsupials) in each quadrant both in living Notoryctes and the fossil notoryctid Naraboryctes.
+Regarding the number of teeth in each dental quadrant (or dental formula), the fossil record demonstrates polymorphism of tooth number, both between specimens and within the same specimen.
+Nonetheless, older studies concluded there are four molars (typical for marsupials) in each quadrant both in living Notoryctes and the fossil notoryctid Naraboryctes.

 Evolutionary affinities

-American paleontologist William King Gregory wrote in 1910 (p.
-209) that "Notoryctes is a true marsupial" and this view has been repeatedly verified by phylogenetic analyses of comparative anatomy, mitochondrial DNA, nuclear DNA, rare genomic events, and combined datasets of nuclear and mitochondrial DNA and morphology and DNA.
+American paleontologist William King Gregory wrote that "Notoryctes is a true marsupial" and this view has been repeatedly verified by phylogenetic analyses of comparative anatomy, mitochondrial DNA, nuclear DNA, rare genomic events, and combined datasets of nuclear and mitochondrial DNA and morphology and DNA.
 The largest phylogenetic datasets strongly support the placement of Notoryctes as the sister taxon to a dasyuromorph-peramelian clade, within the Australidelphian radiation.